CLAIRE-Labo/python-ml-research-template/template/README.md

 Same as above, but we're happy to get your feedback on how to make it smaller.

-### Why does the template use so many tools by default (e.g. `hydra`, `wandb`, `black`, etc.)?
+### Why does the template have so many tools by default (e.g. `hydra`, `wandb`, `black`, etc.)?

-This template is mainly addressed to students and researchers at the CLAIRe (tentative name) lab.
+This template is mainly addressed to students and researchers at CLAIRE.
-Frequently students are not aware of the tools and practices that are available to them, until they face the problems we've all faced at some point in our career.
+Frequently students are not aware of the tools and practices that are available to them until they face the problems we've all faced at some point in our career.
 We chose to include these tools by default to help students and researchers avoid these problems from the start, and to encourage them to use them.